maarten-pennings/howto/Quadro/readme.md

 ![Situation 6](quadro-step6.drawio.png)

-Again, we will ignore A, B, C, and E.
+Again, we will ignore A, B, C, E, and F.
 In those variations no move is possible except moving 1-2 or 3-4, leading to one of A-H.
 So we are left with three variations in step 6: D, G and H.